 Jumalon Butterfly Sanctuary Mini Museum and Art Gallery

 Jumalon Butterfly Sanctuary Mini Museum and Art Gallery provides a natural habitat of 56 butterfly species and scores of moths and associated fauna.
-Itself a veritable botanical garden, it has grown within the 1,460 square-meter enclosure more than one hundred plant species, some serving as part of the life-support system of butterflies in their larva stages.
+Itself a veritable botanical garden, it has grown within the 1,460 square-meter enclosure more than one hundred plant species, and also some serving as part of the life-support system of butterflies in their larva stages.
 The Art Gallery houses the water color paintings and “lepido-mosaic” of Professor Jumalon.
 The Professor was the first Cebuano Fine Arts graduate of the University of the Philippines.
 He is the first in the Philippines to use damaged butterfly and moth wings and recycled them to become works of art which he named “lepido-mosaic”.

 Sirao Flower Farms, Busay